-Majors earning a Bachelor of Science degree in Geography and Environmental Resources study the dynamic relationship between nature and society with an emphasis on principles of physical and social science and human use of natural resources.
+Students in Geography and Environmental Resources study the dynamic relationship between nature and society with an emphasis on principles of physical and social science principles including human use of natural resources.

 - courses that are required for all Geography and Environmental Resources majors, and